Damir Krznar: Maribor

 On 16 August 2022, Krznar took charge of the reigning Slovenian PrvaLiga champions Maribor, signing a two-year contract.
 At the time of his arrival, Maribor was sitting in last place in the league with only three points out of five games.
+He led the club to third place in the league and also reached the cup final, earning a contract extension until 2026.
+However, after a poor start to the 2023–24 season, Krznar terminated his contract by mutual consent and left the club on 2 October 2023.
+In total, he led Maribor in 55 matches and achieved 28 wins, 13 draws and 14 defeats.